emilyriederer/website/content/post/shiny-modules/index.md

 -   For each[^1] metric of interest, users should:
     -   See a time-series plot of the average daily value of the metric
     -   Click a download button to download a PNG of the plot
-    -   Read a text summary that reports the number of days the value breached the threshhold
+    -   Read a text summary that reports the number of days the value breached the threshold
 -   The metrics of interest are:
     -   Average departure delay
     -   Average arrival delay